Advanced Structure Determination

 Structure determination is a process that uses analytical techniques to determine the three-dimensional atomic coordinates of a molecule or biomolecule.
 It utilises a variety of techniques, such as X-ray crystallography, NMR spectroscopy, electron microscopy and molecular modelling.

-You may have come across its core principles in previous modules during your time at Leicester.
+You may have come across the core principles of structure determination in your undergraduate studies.
 However, this module will allow you to explore structure determination in much greater detail.
 You'll explore a range of major spectroscopic techniques currently available to synthetic chemists, the analytical, structural and stereochemical information available from each, and their limitations.
 This will include techniques available based on correlation spectroscopy.

 You'll also look at the magnetic properties of nuclei and electrons, summarise the main features of spectra (resonant frequencies, line intensities, lineshape) and describe the physical and chemical interactions that define these features.